 The Asus ROG Ally packs a new AMD Ryzen Z1 series processor, which features RDNA3 architecture-based graphics.
 The new chips feature up to 8 cores and 16 threads and have the efficiency of Zen 4 architecture, according to AMD.

 AMD's new processors are built on x86 architecture and are compatible with Windows 11.
-The company announced the Ryzen Z1 and Ryzen Z1 Extreme, though it's currently unclear if the ROG Ally will have models featuring both chips or if it's only using one of them.
+The company announced the Ryzen Z1 and Ryzen Z1 Extreme.
+The current Asus ROG Ally packs a Z1 Extreme chip.
+A model with a Ryzen Z1 processor is expected in Q3 of 2023.

 |Row 0 - Cell 0||Cores/Threads||Graphics||Cache|